 The parks are open 24 hours a day, 365 days a year.
 Some park roads and roads that access more remote parts of the parks close in the winter due to snow accumulation.
 Rarely, extreme weather conditions may cause roads into the parks to be closed.

-Popular things to do in Kings Canyon National Park include Monarch Lake, Eagle and Mosquito Lakes, Cold Springs Nature Trail, Roaring River Falls.
+Popular things to do in Kings Canyon National Park include Paradise Creek, Wolverton Winter Trail, Visit the Foothills Visitor Center, Explore Hidden Sequoias at Muir Grove.
 See Things to Do above for photos and details.

-Yes — Kings Canyon National Park has 15 campgrounds, including Atwell Mill Campground, Azalea Campground, Buckeye Flat Campground.
+Yes — Kings Canyon National Park has 15 campgrounds, including Potwisha Campground, Azalea Campground, Cold Springs Campground.
 See Campgrounds above for site counts, fees, and booking links.